The diversity and beauty of the Satilla River is second to none.

 Today, (primarily pulp) timber, extensive row-crop agriculture, and light manufacturing are important economic engines.
 The landscape and river itself are enjoyed year-round for fishing, hunting, canoeing/kayaking, and other forms of nature-based recreation.
 The river produces exciting largemouth bass fishing, a world-class redbreast sunfish fishery, and, in its estuary, phenomenal speckled sea trout, red drum, tarpon, shark, and flounder fishing.
 The Satilla/St. Andrews Sound estuary is furthermore an important pillar of penaeid shrimp (brown and white) and blue crab production, harvested commercially and recreationally.

 The beauty and diversity of the Satilla system belie, however, underlying problems in the basin.
 The counties in the basin are experiencing steady, and in some cases rapid, population growth.
 Viewed pragmatically, the highest-growth portions of the basin are nearly doubling in population every 20 years, and are facing major challenges for local and state governments, which are dealing with all sorts of infrastructure issues.
-For example, in Brantley County, which has no building or zoning codes, structures are being built in the middle of wetland systems.
 Meanwhile, the middle and upper sections of the basin are struggling with the economic issues of slow or stagnant growth, including employment opportunities, placing pressures on the same infrastructures from an angle of lack of economic support.
 Throughout the basin, compliance with existing NPDES permits is largely unknown, and the condition of aging sewerage and combined drainage systems is problematic.

 As local governments deal with increasing pressure on school systems, roads, public safety, court systems, and waste removal and disposal, or with the intractability of stagnation of their budgets, basic environmental inspections and enforcement are not anywhere near the center of their radar screens.
 Additionally, a culture of resistance to government involvement in private affairs creates a climate that is not conducive to recognizing and correcting activities and practices that threaten the overall health of the Satilla River basin and ecosystem.
 The protection of a river will not simply mean enforcement of existing laws, but actual cultural changes and, later, changes in the focus of local communities and their governing systems.